About

 The Uprising was acclaimed as "a bold, epoch-defining leap forward in doc method" by found footage guru Craig Baldwin, who awarded it the Opus Bonum Award for best world documentary on its premiere in Jihlava (Czech Republic).
 It was greeted by indie legend Jon Jost as “kind of a masterpiece”, and in 2020 was described by J.Hoberman, writing in the New York Times, as “one of the great movies of the still-young 21st century”

 Peter studied with Malcolm Le Grice in the Master in Transmedia programme at LUCA School of Arts, and went on to gain a practice-based doctorate in visual art from the University of Hasselt.
 Between 2014 and 2018 he taught filmmaking full time, first at the University of the West of Scotland, and then in the visual ethnography programme at Leiden University.
-As an educator, his central interest is in helping aspiring filmmakers develop a more fully embodied approach to their practice, through the convergence of practical exploration and critical reflection.
-To do this, he draws on his own ongoing training in a range of somatic movement practices.
-He is particularly influenced by his time spent studying with the post-modern American dance artist Mary Overlie.
-His teaching style is always experiential, whether the focus of that experience is on moving, looking or thinking.

-To contact Peter, click here.
+To contact Peter the filmmaker and writer, click here.